-On the show this week, I feature the modern roots music of Putnam Smith and the amazing harmonies of the new trio Brother Sun.
-I’ll also play songs from new releases by Claudia Nygaard, Joel Mabus, and Antoine Dufour, among other talented artists.
-Join me, and listen in, this Saturday at 8pm for Fresh Folk on Utah Public Radio.
+On the show this week, I feature the literary new release from Josh Ritter, and the new collection called the Lost Notebooks of Hank Williams.
+I’ll also play songs from new albums by Paul Brady, Jim Lauderdale, and Joe Ely, among other talented artists.
+Join me this Saturday at 8pm for Fresh Folk on Utah Public Radio.